 We’ll also be covering some of the major MCAD events throughout the year, reporting what we see and hear from vendors, partners, and attendees.
 All of the events we attend will include daily written coverage and Tweets throughout event days, as well as video and audio interviews.

-We look forward to an exciting 2016 and providing you with the MCAD content you want most for improving your design, engineering, and manufacturing processes and top and bottom lines.
+We look forward to an exciting 2017and providing you with the MCAD content you want most for improving your design, engineering, and manufacturing processes.

-Keep MCADCafe.com your source for all things MCAD because 2016 promises to be a great year!
+Keep MCADCafe.com your source for all things MCAD because 2017 is going to be a great year!

 February 2017 — Cloud Computing with MCAD Applications